Protecting Your Ankles and Knees in a Dance Turnout

 Telltale signs that a dancer is performing an unhealthy turnout is if they flatten their arches, have the outer edge of their heel hit the ground first and over arch their back to create a front pelvic tilt.

 This posture causes strain in the dancer’s spine, pelvis, knee and foot.
 It also makes the dancer prone to injuries.

 How to effectively use your hip muscles

-Watch this video to learn how to practice dance exercises using sliders to help you effectively use your hip muscles to initiate turnout movements and protect your ankles and knees.
+Watch the video below to learn how to practice dance exercises using sliders to help you effectively use your hip muscles to initiate turnout movements and protect your ankles and knees.
 This process is particularly important for young dancers.

-For a dancer, visiting a movement specialist, like a chiropractor, can help reduce the risk of injury.
-Visiting a chiropractor can also help reduce the pain and discomfort of being a dancer.
+For a dancer, visiting a movement specialist, like a chiropractor, can help reduce their risk of injuries, along with the pain and discomfort they bring.

 To find a chiropractor near you, use the chiropractor locator on our website.
 In Ontario, you can visit a chiropractor without a referral from a doctor, nurse practitioner or other health care professional.